 SOBA New Jersey’s addiction outreach initiative with law enforcement is trying to reduce the stigma of overdose.
-Sometime legal issues may get in the way of helping someone with an overdose.
-At all costs, a life is worth more than just having legal issues.
+Sometimes legal issues may get in the way of helping someone with an overdose.
+At all costs, life is worth more than just having legal issues.

 The side effects of a drug overdose are not only harmful, but they can also actually be fatal, and the symptoms are different depending on which type of drug has been taken.

 The person who is overdosing is often unaware of what is happening to him or her.
-But, those around him or her are likely to spot some or all the above symptoms.
+But, those around him or she is likely to spot some or all the above symptoms.
 These symptoms show that the following process is taking place:

 If somebody overdoses, he or she will be examined at the hospital, with his or her breathing, airways, and pulse being checked before any assisted ventilation and airway support, if necessary, is given.
 More tests will also be carried out, including chest X-rays, ECGs, and urine and blood tests.
 Other common treatments include intravenous fluids, activated charcoal, and medications to reverse the effects of the drug as much as possible.

 We have a commitment to education during recovery.
-The better educated on your addiction will increase changes for long-term recovery.
+Better educated on your addiction will increase chances for long-term recovery.
 We not only educate our clients but also their families.
-The family unit plays a large roll in the addiction recovery process.
+The family unit plays a large role in the addiction recovery process.

 When not fatal, overdoses can cause long-term medical problems, including liver damage and brain damage.
 Damage to the heart may have also occurred and there may be neurological consequences if you suffered from a stroke.
-People who survive an overdose are at a higher risk of developing emotional and mental problems following the trauma and this can feed back into the path of substance abuse in an attempt to escape from the stress.
+People who survive an overdose are at a higher risk of developing emotional and mental problems following the trauma and this can feedback in the path of substance abuse in an attempt to escape from the stress.